 10. Jazz Standards

-▪ Jazz Standards have been widely misinterpreted by musicians and music schools – especially after 1960 or so.
+▪ Jazz Standards have been widely misinterpreted by musicians – especially after 1960 or so.
 Finding the original sheet music is a major challenge.
 Almost all existing sheet music must be corrected by teachers such as Connor Jones.
 Some of the basic guidelines are provided below, but require a deep familiarity of the original repertoire.

 ▪ Before approaching a new tune from the Great American Songbook, it is best to analyze the scale outline of the tune.
 Understanding where tonal centers shift will put the entire tune into perspective.